trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _<projectDir>/cmake/ProjectDependenciesSetup.cmake:

-**<projectDir>/cmake/ProjectDependenciesSetup.cmake**: [Optional] If present, this file is included a single time as part of the generation of the project dependency data-structure (see ???).
+**<projectDir>/cmake/ProjectDependenciesSetup.cmake**: [Optional] If present, this file is included a single time as part of the generation of the project's dependency data-structure (see `Reduced Package Dependency Processing`_).
 It gets included at the top project level scope after all of the `<repoDir>/cmake/RepositoryDependenciesSetup.cmake`_ files have been included but before all of the package `<packageDir>/cmake/Dependencies.cmake`_ files are included.
 Any local variables set in this file have project-wide scope.